 - Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.
 Spread 250g (9oz) gooseberries on a baking tray and sprinkle with 1 – 2 tablespoon caster sugar.
 Roast in the oven for 10 minutes.
 Remove from the oven and set aside.

 Meanwhile, Prepare the crumble topping.

-- Next mix 350g (12oz)flour, 2tsp baking powder and125g (4oz) caster sugar together in a mixing bowl and make a well in the centre.
+- Next mix 350g (12oz)flour, 2teaspoon baking powder and125g (4oz) caster sugar together in a mixing bowl and make a well in the centre.

-- An a separate bowl beat together 300g (10oz) yogurt, 3 tbsp oil and 1 egg with a work until combined.
+- An a separate bowl beat together 300g (10oz) yogurt, 3 tablespoon oil and 1 egg with a work until combined.
 Pour into the centre of the dry ingredients.

 - Add the roast gooseberries and any juices.
 Beat together until the ingredients are just combined.